-When I began specializing in United States gold coinage back in the early 1980′s, I decided to focus on 19th century coins because they were more affordable and because they seemed like better value.
+When I began specializing in United States gold coinage back in the early 1980s, I decided to focus on 19th-century coins because they were more affordable and because they seemed like a better value.
 Three decades later I still believe this.

 Now don’t get me wrong.
-I think 20th century coins are great.
-I think St. Gaudens double eagles and Indian Head eagles are the most beautiful regular issue coins that the U.S. Mint ever produced.
+I think 20th-century coins are great.
+I think St. Gaudens double eagles and Indian Head eagles are the most beautiful regular issue coins that the United States Mint ever produced.
 And the incuse designs of the Indian quarter eagle and half eagle series really appeal to me.
-But 20th century gold tends to be the ultimate in condition rarity and, as I discussed in #2 above, I have always been more of an absolute rarity kinda guy.
+But 20th-century gold tends to be the ultimate in condition rarity and, as I discussed in #2 above, I have always been more of an absolute rarity kinda guy.

-I personally like 19th century gold better as I view it as a more cerebral area to collect.
-It’s clearly not as pretty (there is no doubt that Gobrecht and Longacre couldn’t hold a candle to St. Gaudens as far as artistic talent is concerned) and it more monotonous as it goes on and on (and on).
-But if you have a budget of, say, $5,000 to $10,000 per coin, you can be a big player in 19th century gold while still being pretty much a nobody in the 20th century arena.
+I personally like 19th-century gold better as I view it as a more cerebral area to collect.
+It’s clearly not as pretty (there is no doubt that Gobrecht and Longacre couldn’t hold a candle to St. Gaudens as far as artistic talent is concerned), and it is more monotonous as it goes on and on (and on).
+But if you have a budget of, say, $5,000 to $10,000 per coin, you can be a big player in 19th-century gold while still being pretty much a nobody in the 20th-century arena.

 * * *

 About Doug Winter